Domo929/Emergent-Behavior-From-Changeable-Internal-State/README.md

   6. Drop distance calculation (basically just Scatter calc)

 * General fixes
-  1. Remove `best_##.dat` calculations from main.
-We don't care

   2. Make sure to update names and outputs when the analysis stuff is added
-  3. Add LEDs to describe internal state in Buzz

 * Final Analysis
   1. Implement Bootstrapping